 #6 Treat Yourself, Spiritually

-There are many spiritual retreats to reinvigorate your spirit.
+There are many spiritual retreats to reinvigorate your soul.

 You don’t always have to travel.

-Trello is a tool you can use to plan your interests.
+Trello is a tool you can use to plan diverse interests.
 It is a useful online organizer, calendar, and assists team collaboration.
 I use it often.
 It’s flexible and easy to use.

 Zack Arnold, TV Editor and productivity speaker, created an entire Lynda.com course on using Trello.